luisriverag/xbrl-filings-api/docs/source/dev/doc-conventions.rst

 The special constants :pt:`None`, :pt:`True` and :pt:`False` are used
 with role ``pt`` to signify inline Python code formatting.
 E.g.
 ``:pt:`None```.

-Single quotes are used everywhere in the library except for non-code literal strings in docstrings and log messages.
-Python names such as parameter names are surrounded by single quotes in log messages and double backquotes in docstrings.

 Public superclass members always cross-reference their own class name in the short summaries of docstrings.
 This ensures subclasses have required